 You can buy all models of the Plunge through the Plunge website directly.

-The price you’ll pay for The Plunge is determined by which model you choose.
-The cheapest option available is the base model Cold Plunge, which will run you around $5,000.
+Your chosen model determines the price you’ll pay for The Plunge.
+The cheapest option is the base model Cold Plunge, which will run around $5,000.
 If you decide you want the option for hot water, that’ll bring your total to around $5,500.
 Opting for the Pro model will add an additional $1,000 to your purchase, while the commercial models start at around $6,500 and end at about $8,000.

 How cold can The Plunge Cold Plunge get?

-This pool can get down to 39 degrees and stay there for a full day thanks to the chiller that’s constantly working.
+This plunge can get down to 39 degrees and stay there for a full day, thanks to the constantly working chiller.

 Can I put The Plunge Cold Plunge outside?